stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

                      ...)
 ```

-In case of compilation failure, this function reutrns `None`
+In case of compilation failure, this function returns `None`
 and the `compile_file` function reports the compiler error messages.